AN ESSAY BY KAREN SERGEANT

 Or so I thought!

-I still have to pry fire drills from their cold, dead hands!
+But I still have to pry fire drills from their cold, dead hands!

 Do you feel a strange mix of relief and panic when you imagine your business running without you?